 Qualitative Comparative Analysis (QCA) provides a bridge between case-oriented and variable-oriented research methods.
 It is rapidly making inroads in the social sciences.

-It is strongly recommended that participants without any QCA experience or previous formal QCA training first complete the introductory course, Qualitative Comparative Analysis: An introduction
+This master class is designed for participants who are familiar with the basics of QCA.
+Participants without any QCA experience or previous formal QCA training first complete the master-class, Qualitative Comparative Analysis: An introduction

 See syllabus below for a detailed timetable.